MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-changes-history.md

 ### Bug fixes

-- Fixed an issue with the failing "Vertipaq memory consumed by SSAS Instance" monitor in some configuration cases
+- Fixed an issue with the failing "VertiPaq memory consumed by SSAS Instance" monitor in some configuration cases

 ## July 2023 - 7.2.0.0 RTM

 ### What's new

-- Added new threshold overrides in percentage terms for the "Vertipaq memory consumed by SSAS Instance" monitor, now the monitor is capable to check the Vertipaq memory allocations by Analysis Services instance in gigabytes and percentage terms with the 'Health Calculation Mode' override
+- Added new threshold overrides in percentage terms for the "VertiPaq memory consumed by SSAS Instance" monitor, now the monitor is capable to check the VertiPaq memory allocations by Analysis Services instance in gigabytes and percentage terms with the 'Health Calculation Mode' override
 - Added new "VertiPaq Memory Usage on the Server (%)" performance collection rule that collects total VertiPaq memory usage in percentage terms from either limit or available memory on the server where the Analysis Services instance is installed
 - Added new "VertiPaq Memory Usage on the Server (GB)" performance collection rule that collects total VertiPaq memory usage in gigabytes on the server where the Analysis Services instance is installed
 - Added a new "Product Version Compliance" monitor that is capable to check the product version number of the current SQL Server instance to determine that instance is up-to-date